str1ngth3ory/Bayes-Nets-Assignment/README.md

 _[10 points]_

 For the first sub-part, consider a network with 3 teams : the Airheads, the Buffoons, and the Clods (A, B and C for short).
 3 total matches are played.
 Build a Bayes Net to represent the three teams and their influences on the match outcomes.

+Fill in the function `get_game_network()`

 Assume the following variable conventions:

 | variable name | description|
 |---------|:------:|